 Anna Phelps took the plunge to become a Black woman pitmaster in 2013 without any prior professional cooking experience.
-Now, her restaurant has hours-long waits so people can chow down on brisket, turkey ribs, and pulled pork.
-Don’t forget an order of the macaroni and cheese.
+Now — even in the wake of the beloved founder’s retirement — Anna’s BBQ restaurant has hours-long waits so people can chow down on brisket, turkey ribs, and pulled pork.
 The casual space offers some indoor seating but there’s also a patio out front with plenty of outdoor seating, too.

 Wood’s Chapel BBQ Shortstop